My favorite St. Patrick’s Day memories were spent down in Savannah, Georgia during and after college over spring break.

 - Eat all the junk food you want as long as you cook it yourself.

 McDonald’s Shamrock Shake has a whopping 54 ingredients and as much sugar as almost three 20-ounce Cokes.
-And I don’t know about you, but I’m pretty sure most third graders would have trouble pronouncing the word, “carrageenan,” one of the controversial ingredients in the shake.
+And I’m pretty sure most third graders would have trouble pronouncing the word, “carrageenan,” one of the controversial ingredients in the shake.

-The good news?
 You can make a healthier, nourishing version yourself.
-This is a Shamrock Shake you could enjoy every day…guilt-free!
+This is a Shamrock Shake you could enjoy every day!

-1/4 teaspoon peppermint extract OR 1 drop certified pure peppermint essential oil
+- 1/4 teaspoon peppermint extract OR 2 drops peppermint essential oil

 The next time you’re craving a Shamrock Shake, make one yourself! 🙂